 So high that people die trying to get to the peak.

-Could you safely brew a beer at the top of the mountain?
+Could you safely brew a beer at the top of that mountain?

 I have no idea.